heal-dev/heal-sandbox-windmill/README.md

 To add more test coverage, get better bug reports, grow the sandbox for more features and add smart mocks:

 [Get early access to heal](https://www.heal.dev/).
 Mention this repo to get fast-tracked!

+## Results

+Heal found 2 bugs and some visual defects on this repository.